cityofsmiles/automatedecard/README.md

 3. Click [here](https://github.com/cityofsmiles/Grade8Lessons/raw/assets/miscellaneous/ecard2021.zip) to download this repository as a zip file.
 Unzip the file to any folder you choose.

 ## Usage
-1. Edit the information and grades in the ecard-infos.xlsx file.
+1. Edit the information and grades in the **ecard-infos.xlsx** file.
-2. If you want to produce cards for the first grading period, run the ecardFirst2021.py script.
-For the second grading period, run the ecardSecond2021.py script.
+2. If you want to produce cards for the first grading period, run the **ecardFirst2021.py** script.
+For the second grading period, run the **ecardSecond2021.py** script.
+Follow [this tutorial](https://techendo.com/post/how-to-run-a-python-script.html) to learn how to run python scripts on Windows.

+Note: During the first run, the script will install various python packages so it may take several minutes to one hour depending on your internet connection.
+Please be patient.